 Consider the talent in our network:

-Mary Stelletello is a past CEO of multiple nonprofits, a certified executive coach and experienced organizational development consultant, with specialization in nonprofit mergers.
+Mary Stelletello is a past CEO of multiple nonprofits, a certified executive coach and experienced organizational development consultant, with specialization in mergers.

 Jan Glick is a long-time consultant who literally wrote the book on Nonprofit Turnarounds.
 He has deep experience working with a wide range of organizations.